superheavybooster/Launch-Control/README.md

 ## Notes & next steps
 - Add CI to run tests automatically (a GitHub Actions workflow is included).
 - Consider improving packaging (include assets, icons) and adding more test coverage for flight scripts.

-## License
-Small personal project — add your preferred license if you want to publish.